c5n/oh-ez-touch/README.md

 ![browser_wlanconfig](doc/img/browser_wlanconfig.png)

 Fill in your WLAN credentials and click Apply.
 The ArduiTouch will try to connect.

+#### Systeminfo
-If everything went well, the IP received from your DHCP server will be shown on the display.
+The IP received from your DHCP server and other information can be obtained by touching the upper bar on the screen.

 #### OpenHAB Settings
 ![browser_openhabconfig](doc/img/browser_openhabconfig.png)